-The only currently-approved therapies for Pompe disease are alglucosidase alfa (Lumizyme in the United States, Myozyme in other geographies) and avalglucosidase alfa-ngpt (Nexviazyme in the United States), and cipaglucosidase alfa-atga + miglustat (Pombiliti) from Amicus Therapeutics Inc. (Amicus) which are both forms of ERT delivered via IV infusions.
-There are four gene therapies in the early stages of clinical development from Astellas Pharma Inc., Bayer AG, Roche Holding AG and Lacerta Therapeutics, Inc. There are five gene therapies in preclinical development from AVROBIO, Inc., Amicus, and Selecta Biosciences, Inc..
-There is one GYS1 inhibitor in Phase 2 development from Maze Therapeutics Inc. (now licensed to Sanofi, pending deal close) and Aro Biotherapeutics announced the start of their first in human study with a therapy targeting GYS1 inhibition in the fourth quarter of 2023.
+The only currently-approved therapies for Pompe disease are alglucosidase alfa (Lumizyme in the United States, Myozyme in other geographies), avalglucosidase alfa-ngpt (Nexviazyme in the United States) and cipaglucosidase alfa-atga + miglustat, which rely on the delivery of GAA via IV infusions.
+There is one GYS1 inhibitor in clinical development from Maze Therapeutics Inc. and another from Aro Biotherapeutics.
+There are four gene therapies in the early stages of clinical development from Astellas Pharma Inc., Bayer AG, Roche Holding AG and Lacerta Therapeutics, Inc. There are gene therapies in preclinical development from AVROBIO, Inc. and Amicus Therapeutics and antibody based therapies in preclinical development from Sanofi and Dyne Therapeutics.